 Canada is blessed with many things, but one of its most defining traits tends to be the long cold winters.
 While the harsh winters like in calgary Alberta are good news for snow fights, they’re not so good for your Calgary roof.
 All that snow, hail, and ice can really take a toll on your roof.
-Below you’ll find some ways you can brace your roof for the impending winter doom.
+Below you’ll find some ways you can brace your roof for the impending winter doom and find the best roofing estimate.

 What Shingle Materials to Consider